MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/intro-to-cloudkit.md

 focus on other tasks.

 > [!NOTE]
-> **NOTE:** It is important to note that CloudKit is a _Transport Technology_.
+> It is important to note that CloudKit is a _Transport Technology_.
 It doesn't provide any persistence; it only enables an application to send and receive information from the servers efficiently.

 As of this writing, Apple is initially providing CloudKit for free with a high limit on both bandwidth and storage capacity.
 For larger projects or applications with a large user base, Apple has hinted that an affordable pricing scale will be provided.